ricardoalcocer/AlloyAppTemplate/app/README.md

 ```

+## Using Studio?

+My buddy [Andrew McElroy](http://twitter.com/sophrinix) of [CodexLabs](http://www.codexlabs.com/) turned this template into an [Aptana Ruble](https://github.com/CodexLabs/RicardoBootstrap.ruble) that can be integrated into Studio, allowing you to select the template at the time of project creation.

 > NOTE: **home.js** includes ActionBarExtras to help you easily customize the ActionBar without the need for custom ActionBar Styles